redmondmj/UbuntuiSCSITarget/README.md

 # UbuntuiSCSITarget
 Future home of an Ubuntu iSCSI target bash script.
 For now... documentation on a manual installation and configuration.
+This documentation assumes a few things:

+* You have a Windows Host with network acccess to guest VM
+* You can install Ubuntu Server on the guest VM
+* IP: 172.16.144.100 (replace with your own)
+* Username: itstudent (replace with your own)

 # Ubuntu iSCSI Target documentation